AbrahamBisrat/SRS/README.md

 	>>> Student Registration System <<<

-Java back-end implementation of an unsophesticated registration system.
+Java back-end implementation of a registration system.